 It’s an obvious one, but the more veggies we can get into our daily diet the healthier we will be, so start by getting in the habit of adding just one more serve every day.
 This might be as simple as doubling the amount of spinach with your eggs at breakfast, throwing some grated zucchini into a pasta sauce or cutting up some carrot sticks to take with you to work.
 Eventually you want to get to 5-6 serves of veggies a day, so each time you can add one more the healthier you’ll be!

 4. Make Time For Your Health

 Much like everything else in our week, if we don’t make time for improving our health it just won’t happen.
+You can use Pulse Vascular to find information on health and implement them effectively.
 When planning for the week ahead try and carve out time for anything that helps you meet your health goals – this might be gym session, a yoga class or two, time for a walk or even time to visit the farmer’s market and prepare meals for the week ahead.
 Whatever it is you need to do, make time for it and then be sure to stick to it!

 5. Add Some Mindfulness

 Our mental wellbeing is equally as important as our physical health, so finding ways to include mindfulness in our week is an excellent healthy habit to start as well.
 This could be anything from doing some mindful colouring (maybe as part of your pre-bed ritual!) to going for a walk without any distractions and obviously some traditional meditation if that’s of interest.
 No matter what it is, it doesn’t need to be long or onerous, but the benefits will be well worth it!